fioprotocol/fio-devhub/_docs/chain/node-build.md

 docker-compose down -v
 ```

-## Manual installation
+## Manual installation using pre-built packages

-The following setup is for a manual FIO API Node installation directly in the OS.
+The following setup is for a manual FIO API Node installation using pre-built packages.

-{% include alert.html type="info" content="The manual node installation requires a sync from genesis which can take several hours." %}

 #### Packages for Ubuntu 18.04